 - For on-demand lessons or situations where you want the students to move through at a relaxed pace, you can set the assignment to close whenever you’d like.
 Students can exit and then return to continue to work through an assignment at any time until you close the assignment.

 - Add a learning standard to each question on your lesson to make sure you’ve covered everything you are looking to touch upon.
 You’ll also be able to later track how well students did on each learning standard.

 Giving students feedback

 - Whether in-person teaching or online teaching, feedback is essential to learning.
 Students get instant feedback on any autograded questions when they submit the lesson or you can withhold the automatic grading to give yourself time to review the questions and then provide thoughtful written feedback to students.
 Preventing immediate release of scores is a good way to curb cheating as well.

 - Give students a second chance to revisit the lesson with redirect.
 Using redirect students can re-open the lesson and work through it once more.
-They will see their prior answers, will be able to make adjustments, and will also see any written feedback you’ve provided.
+Depending on your redirect settings (Premium) they will see their prior answers, will be able to make adjustments, and will also see any written feedback you’ve provided.